rtre84/webdev-exer/README.md

-Quixey Web Development Exercise Answer
+Quixey Web Dev Exercise Answer
 =======================================

 * [About this repo](#about-this-repo)